MadRC/TFMini-Plus-I2C/README.md

 ## I2C Read

 This is allow you to change the I2C address then read the I2c output, this is configured for Pins A4 (SDA), A5 (SCL) as per wire.h.

 ## SET Serial

 This sets the port mode back from I2C to serial.

 ## How To Use

 You Will need to install the TFMPLUS and TFMPI2C Librarys for use these files, these can be found in the libary manager or they are also included here too.

 ### To change from UART to I2C

 Verify and upload serial read sketch to arduino, reboot.
-Connect via correct ports for communication type (for serial to I2C connect on pins 0 & 1) Power on and open serial concole from tools menue and verift connection by seeing data from sensor Verify and upload SET I2C sketch to arduino, reboot.
+Connect via correct ports for communication type (for serial to I2C connect on pins 0 & 1) Power on and open serial console from tools menu and verify connection by seeing data from sensor.
+Verify and upload SET I2C sketch to Arduino, reboot.
-Power on and open serial concole from tools menue and you should see it complet to switch
+Power on and open serial console from tools menue and you should see it complet to switch

-These codes where quicly made and tbh are not a tidy modifacaion but work.
+These codes where quickly made and tbh are not a tidy modifications but work, I will tidy in time.